tcltk/tcl/doc/markdown/msgcat.md

 # Recommended message setup for packages

-If a package is installed into a subdirectory of the \fBtcl_pkgPath\fR and loaded via \fBpackage require\fR, the following procedure is recommended.
+If a package is installed into a subdirectory of the **tcl_pkgPath** and loaded via **package require**, the following procedure is recommended.

-1. During package installation, create a subdirectory \fBmsgs\fR under your package directory.
+1. During package installation, create a subdirectory **msgs** under your package directory.

 2. Copy your *.msg files into that directory.